anoma/anoma/docs/src/explore/design/dkg.md

 We first describe each new message type needed for the protocol.
 - `Deal`: This message contains the PVSS transcript from a validator acting as a dealer
-- `Aggregate`: Add the combined PVSS transcripts as well as each transcript included in the aggregation in the header of a proposed block
+- `Aggregate`: Add the public key from combined PVSS transcripts in the proposed block
-- `Complain`: A special transaction stating that the block proposer could not aggregate the PVSS transcripts and an inclusion of the transcripts.

 In Ferveo, the DKG protocol is modelled as a state machine.
 This allows a validator to initialize an instance and drive it forward by reacting to